working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 - IP has been deleted

 Cases for the Pod resource to consider:
-- Annotation sticking the IP to the Pod has been deleted
+- Annotation sticking the IP to the pod has been deleted
-- IP needs to be assigned to a Pod
+- IP needs to be assigned to a pod
 - Pod has moved to another node
 - Pod has been deleted